-The evening includes food, beverages, great company, live music by the The Captain Wilson Conspiracy (formerly Discount Quartet) and an opportunity to make final bids on POTSKETCHES and one-of-a-kind ceramic works.
+The evening includes food, beverages, great company, live music by the The Captain Wilson Conspiracy and an opportunity to make final bids on POTSKETCHES and one-of-a-kind ceramic works.
 Proceeds benefit the Clay Studio of Missoula's programs, facilities, and operations.

 It is best to order tickets in advance at the Clay Studio of Missoula, by phone (406.543.0509) or in person (10am-5pm weekday in our office).
 You can also purchase tickets ONLINE via paypal by scrolling below.

 Tickets prices purchased by April 7: